Meeting a wolf

 - If the wolf continues to behave in a threatening manner and you cannot leave the situation, avoid direct contact with the wolf and try to remain as calm and fearless as possible.
 You should always try to leave the situation any way you can, or get the wolf to leave you alone.

 - If the wolf attacks or bites you, shout loudly, try to make yourself look as big as possible and wave your hands in a threatening manner.
-You should also try to hit the wolf with a stick or a tree branch.
 Do not give up!
 You must either scare or fight the wolf off so that it will abandon the attack.
-If the wolf bites and holds onto you, try to hurt its eyes or throat.
 When a wolf faces fierce resistance it will retreat.
 Of course, this only applies to healthy wolves: wolves with rabies will probably just keep attacking.

 If you come across a wolf that is acting aggressively, notify emergency services immediately (tel: 112).
 If the wolf acts in a non-threatening manner, report your sighting to the large carnivore contact person of the local game management association.